rapid7/insightconnect-plugins/plugins/base64/help.md

 # Version History

+* 1.1.8 - Updated SDK to the latest version (v6.2.2) | Address vulnerabilities
 * 1.1.7 - Initial updates for fedramp compliance | Updated SDK to the latest version
 * 1.1.6 - Update to v4 Python plugin runtime
 * 1.1.5 - Improve PluginException message in Decode action